Midlothian campaign

 Photograph taken at Dalmeny House of the campaign's organizers in 1879.
 Included in the photograph are William Ewart Gladstone and his wife Catherine and daughter Mary, as well as the Earl of Rosebery (seated at front, facing right) and his Countess and the Countess's cousin Baron Ferdinand de Rothschild.

-The Midlothian campaign of 1878–80 was a series of foreign policy speeches given by William Gladstone, former leader of Britain's Liberal Party.
-Organised by the Earl of Rosebery as a media event, it is often cited as the first modern political campaign.
-It also set the stage for Gladstone's comeback as a politician.
-It takes its name from the Midlothian constituency in Scotland where Gladstone (who was of Scottish ancestry) successfully stood in the 1880 election.
+The Midlothian campaign of 1878–80 was a series of foreign policy speeches given by William Gladstone, former leader of Britain's Liberal Party, leading to his contesting the Scottish county constituency of Midlothian in the 1880 general election.
+Organised by the Earl of Rosebery as a media event, it is often cited as the first modern political campaign in Britain.
+It also set the stage for Gladstone's comeback as a politician and effective leader of the Liberal Party as his Party decisively won the general election.

 Gladstone charged the Conservative government of his longstanding political enemy Benjamin Disraeli with financial incompetence, neglect of domestic legislation, and mismanagement of foreign affairs.
 He was able to enhance his reputation as a popular and down-to-earth politician ("The People's William") and cemented his pre-eminence as the most important politician within the Liberal Party.

 The Midlothian campaign made it impossible to ignore Gladstone's leadership claim both within the Liberal Party and for Queen Victoria.
-Furthermore, it created a momentum that carried the Liberals to power in the 1880 election and Gladstone was able to form his Second ministry.
+Furthermore, it created a momentum that carried the Liberals to power in 1880, and Gladstone was able to form his Second ministry.